yyd27/yyd27.github.io/_pages/research.md

 ---

 ### Eye movement and cognitive processes
+**Duan, Y.**, & Bicknell, K. (2019).
+A rational model of word skipping in reading: Ideal integration of visual and linguistic information.
+In _Proceedings of the 41th Annual Conference of the Cognitive Science Society._

 **Duan, Y.**, & Bicknell, K. (2017).
 Refixations gather new visual information rationally.
 In _Proceedings of the 39th Annual Conference of the Cognitive Science Society._ [[pdf]](/assets/duan-bicknell-2017.pdf)

 Yu, H., **Duan, Y.**, & Zhou, X. (2017).
 Guilt in the eyes: Eye movement and physiological evidence for guilt-induced social avoidance. _Journal of Experimental Social Psychology._ [[doi]](https://doi.org/10.1016/j.jesp.2017.03.007)